Sustainable mobility has become a global priority as we seek to reduce carbon emissions and mitigate climate change.

 Sono Motors : This German company has developed the Sion, an electric vehicle with solar panels integrated into its body.
 The Sion was designed to be affordable and features solar cells on the roof, sides and hood.
 You can charge your battery while parked or on the go.

-Lightyear – Netherlands-based Lightyear has developed the Lightyear One, a solar electric car that features solar panels on its roof and hood.
-The vehicle is touted for its solar recharging capability and extended range.
+Lightyear : Netherlands-based Lightyear has developed the Lightyear One, a solar electric car that features solar panels on its roof and hood.
+The vehicle is touted for its solar charging capability and extended range.

-Stella Vie – Stella Vie is a project by a team of students from the Eindhoven University of Technology in the Netherlands.
-The vehicle is a family solar car that has a large area of solar panels on its body.
+Stella Vie : Stella Vie is a project by a team of students from the Eindhoven University of Technology in the Netherlands.
+The vehicle is a family solar car that has a large surface area of solar panels on its body.

-Hanergy: Hanergy, a Chinese company, has worked on developing prototypes of solar vehicles and has collaborated with various automotive brands on research and development projects.
+Hanergy: Hanergy, a Chinese company, has worked on the development of solar vehicle prototypes and has collaborated with several automotive brands on research and development projects.

 Toyota: Toyota has experimented with solar technology in some of its hybrid and electric vehicles, such as the Toyota Prius Prime.
-Although not fully solar, these vehicles do have a sunroof that can help charge the battery.
+Although not completely solar, these vehicles have a solar roof that can help charge the battery.

 However, technology continues to advance.
 As solar panels become more efficient and less expensive, and as more extensive solar charging infrastructure is developed, we are likely to see an increase in the presence of solar cars on our roads.

-The combination of solar power and sustainable mobility has the potential to revolutionize the way we get around and significantly reduce our carbon footprint on the path to a cleaner, more sustainable future.
+The combination of solar energy and sustainable mobility has the potential to revolutionize the way we get around and significantly reduce our carbon footprint on the path to a cleaner, more sustainable future.